slidertom/ds/README.md

 You can access sqlite database in the same way as mdb file with the minimal code changes inside your project.

 Text, Long/Integer, Blob, Double/Real field types are supported.
+Text field type addition: Json format support.
+RapidJson (https://github.com/miloyip/rapidjson) used as backend.
+(PicoJson, sajson also can be used as backends.
+RapidJson used as the fastest one.)

 If you're a NoSQL type of person and SQL based database usage can not be avoided, then this might fit the bill perfectly.